williamdemeo/math321-fall2016/README.md

 To request a make-up exam, a student must provide documented evidence of one of the following:

-+ Medical excuse - student's own medical emergency.
++ Documented medical excuse - student's own medical emergency.
-+ Medical excuse - a member of the student's family has a medical emergency.
++ Documented medical excuse - a member of the student's family has a medical emergency.
-+ Extra curricular activities as a representative of Iowa State University.
++ Extra curricular activities as a representative of University of Hawaii.
 + Armed forces deployment (military duty).
 + Officially mandated court appearances, including jury duty.
 + A conflict with another exam or if you have three or more final exams on a given day.
 (In each case the exam with the fewest students must arrange the make-up exam.)

 If you miss an exam due to some unforeseen circumstance, you must contact the professor within one class meeting after the missed test and provide an